This post has been most recently updated on March 29, 2023.

 As long as you know the URL of the Twitter profile, you’re researching and the approximate date range of the tweets you’re looking for, Wayback Machine can show you archived deleted tweets.

 It’s important to know that not all deleted tweets may be archived.
-If a Twitter user quickly deleted a tweet before it had the chance to be archived, then it may not appear in the Wayback Machine.
+If a Twitter user quickly deleted a tweet before it had the chance to be on the archived site, then it may not appear in the Wayback Machine.

 Some internet users are quick to screenshot scandalous tweets, so if the Wayback Machine doesn’t work for you, other fans, stan, or commentary social media accounts may have the evidence you may be looking for.